The Car Connection Mercedes-Benz GLA Class Overview

-The GLA arrived in the U.S. for the 2015 model year as the GLA 250, with a 2.0-liter turbocharged four-cylinder engine making 208 horsepower and 258 pound-feet of torque.
-With the help of a seven-speed dual-clutch automated gearbox, the GLA 250 is able to sprint to 60 mph in just 6.4 seconds, and up to a speed of 145 mph.
-Steering uses an electromechanical system, while the suspension has a multi-link setup in back and MacPherson struts in front.
+The GLA arrived in the U.S. for the 2015 model year as the GLA 250, with a 2.0-liter turbocharged 4-cylinder engine making 208 horsepower and 258 pound-feet of torque.
+With the help of a 7-speed dual-clutch automated gearbox, the GLA 250 is able to sprint to 60 mph in 7.1 seconds, and up to a speed of 130 mph.
+The suspension has a multi-link setup in back and MacPherson struts in front, and the steering is electromechanical.
 The GLA 250 made its debut in all-wheel drive form—dubbed 4Matic—but a front-wheel-drive GLA 250 is also available.